aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 #### Configuration

-- `borrowingEnabled` set to `false` to prevent borrowing.
-- Liquidation Protocol Fee set to `0` (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`).
 - RwaATokenManager contract address granted the RwaAToken admin role in the ACL Manager.
   - further granular RwaAToken admin permissions will be configured in the RwaATokenManager contract itself.
   - Token Issuers or relevant admin will be granted admin permissions on the RwaAToken corresponding to their specific RWA asset.
 - No bridges/portals will be configured, hence no unbacked RwaATokens can be minted.

+Reserve

+- priceFeed: different per asset, but will be required to be Chainlink-compatible
+- rateStrategyParams: n/a
+- borrowingEnabled: false (to prevent its borrowing)
+- borrowableInIsolation: false
+- withSiloedBorrowing: false
+- flashloanable: false
+- LTV: different per asset, <100%
+- liqThreshold: different per asset, <100%
+- liqBonus: different per asset, >100%
+- reserveFactor: 0
+- supplyCap: different per asset
+- borrowCap: 0
+- debtCeiling: non-zero if the RWA asset is in isolation
+- liqProtocolFee: 0 (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)

 #### Edge Cases of Note